DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresese-AnalogModel/Spresense-Moisture_Sensor_Model_LoRaWAN_GNSS/README.md

 |TTN_IDsAndKeys.h|This file holds my personal AppEUI or JoinEUI, DEVEUI and App API key.
 This file should noty exist in this GitHub repository.|
 |YourTTN_IDsAndKeys.h|This file holds your personal AppEUI or JoinEUI, DEVEUI and App API key.
 Modify this file with your TTN EUIs and key.|
 |ei-soil-moisture-with-lora-arduino-1.0.3.zip|The Arduino custom machine learning model delpoyed from the [Edge Impulse Studio](https://www.edgeimpulse.com/).|

+TODO:

+Put the Spresense into low power or sleep mode, waking up once an hour to x-mit a new value over LoRa.
+Depending on what enclosure is selected and what battery is selected consider using a SuperCap for added amps needed during a LoRa x-mission